 The physical distancing and the restriction of movement as a preventative measure to the spread of COVID-19, along with limited technical capacity of Kosovo institutions are challenging their ability to fully discharge their duties and responsibilities, both at the legislative (Parliament) and executive levels (central and municipal institutions).
 Yet, their functioning in a coordinated and coherent manner in addressing the pandemic is more important than ever as well it is important to ensure a continuative information flow to the population and the provision of support services.

 Technological and human capabilities of the Agency for Information Society (responsible for the functioning of the whole of government IT network) are over-stretched and risking the well-functioning of the system.
-This project considers that Kosovo Institutions need to strengthen their coordination capacities and online infrastructure to ensure the proper function provide comprehensive services to the population during the crisis of the pandemicImmediate needs will be addressed through this project ensuring business continuity and it will guarantee that vital institutional processes will continue to run uninterrupted (payments, transfers, email communication, virtual meetings, monitoring cyber-attacks, amongst many) securing the functionality of governing institutions.
+This project considers that Kosovo Institutions need to strengthen their coordination capacities and online infrastructure to ensure their proper functioning and provide comprehensive services to the population during the crisis of the pandemic.
+Immediate needs will be addressed through this project ensuring business continuity and it will guarantee that vital institutional processes will continue to run uninterrupted (payments, transfers, email communication, virtual meetings, monitoring cyber-attacks, amongst many) securing the functionality of governing institutions.

 Despite the pandemic, Kosovo Parliament continues to exercise its legislative mandate albeit under very difficult circumstances.
 The last physical meeting was held on 25 March and was criticized as borderline risky in the face of COVID-19.
 There is therefore a need to provide technological solutions which allow virtual Parliamentary sessions, meetings of Parliamentary Committees to address emergency issues and initiatives and the continuation of administrative.